 The Royal Armouries also has a significant collection of fine and decorative arts, and a special collection of material relating to the Tower of London, including antique prints and drawings, paintings, early photographs, stereoscopes and lantern slides, and rare books.

-The Royal Armouries library contains material relating to the history, development and use of arms, armour, artillery and fortifications, and to the Tower of London.
+The Royal Armouries library contains material relating to the history of the development and use of arms, armour, artillery, and fortifications, as well as the history of the Tower of London.

 It has special collections of original military manuals, drill books, and fencing manuals.
 The collection amounts to some 30,000 books and pamphlets, 10,000 journals and magazines, and 6,000 auction sales catalogues.

-The Archives contains records relating to the history of the Tower of London and its institutions including the Tower Armouries (before 1 April 1984); the Royal Armouries (after 1 April 1984); and the history and development of arms and armour including the design and manufacture of British military small arms.
+The archives contain records relating to the history of the Tower of London and its institutions, the Tower Armouries (before 1 April 1984), the Royal Armouries (after 1 April 1984), and the history and development of arms and armour, including the design and manufacture of British military small arms.
 There are also a number of small collections and individual items relating to chivalry and knighthood, duelling, hunting and shooting, warfare and military science.

-The image library contains high resolution digital images of some of the finest items in the Royal Armouries collection, copies of which can be purchased as digital images, and licenses are available for commercial, editorial and academic use.
+The image library contains high-resolution digital images of some of the finest items in the Royal Armouries collection.
+Copies of our images can be purchased, and licenses are available for commercial, editorial and academic use.
 Please contact the Royal Armouries image library directly at email@example.com or telephone 0113 220 1832.